 Like the rest of Europe, Denmark celebrates Easter, Halloween, Advent, Christmas and New Year (at the end of December)

 But Denmark also has some of its own other holidays that you could celebrate when living here.
+Below you find a few of the Danish celebratory days:

 - Queen’s Birthday: April 16th